becauseinterwebs/TKTalkie/README.md

 I built this project because I wanted to have full control over the sound effects that were played, plus it helps that it only costs around $40.00 if you buy all the parts listed above (except for the SD card as the price on those varies greatly...)

 It's a fun project and adds that little something extra to your TK build.
 Have fun!

+## Troubleshooting

+Here are some of the more common problems you may experience.

+### WAV Files Are Not Playing

+Make sure the WAV file is in 16-bit (mono or stereo) at 44100Hz.
+This seems to be the ideal setting.

+### Sound Effects Play Before I Stop Speaking

+Most likely this is because the **VOL_THRESHOLD_MIN** is set too low, or your microphone puts off a constant signal **above** what you have the **VOL_THRESHOLD_MIN** set to.
+To check this, make sure the line:

+    Serial.begin(9600);

+is uncommented, then add the following to the **loop()** function right after the line where the microphone input is checked.
+It should look like this:

+    float val = rms1.read();
+    Serial.println(val);

+If your microphone is putting off a constant signal (over 0.00) then make sure your **VOL_THRESHOLD_MIN** is set above this signal.
+For example, if it puts off a constant signal of 0.02, set the threshold level to 0.03 or 0.04.